matrix-profile-foundation/matrix-profile-foundation.github.io/README.md

 # mpf-org

-The src branch contains all of the source code to generate the website while the gh-pages branch contains the live website.
-This website uses nikola.
+The src branch contains all of the source code to generate the website while the master branch contains the live website.
+This website uses Nikola, a static site generator written in Python.
 Review their [documentation](https://getnikola.com/handbook.html) to get started.

 ## Setup
 Conda is used to manage the environment and pip is used for extra dependencies: